-- The Commission will review requests at least semi-annually at posted and open meetings. - For a request to be approved, a quorum of the Commission must be present and at least 60% of those members present must vote in favor of approval. - If a request is approved by the LCCMR it will be sent to the governor for consideration per M.S.
+- The commission will review requests at least semi-annually at posted and open meetings. - For a request to be approved, a quorum of the commission must be present and at least 60% of those members present must vote in favor of approval. - If a request is approved by the LCCMR it will be sent to the governor for consideration per M.S.
 116P.08, Subd.
-4. - If the commission recommends that funds be put in the emerging issues account and those funds are made available through the legislative process, the funds should be available starting July 1, for the same two-year period as other recommended funds. - o Funds are available for recommendation by the commission to address unexpected and urgent needs until they are spent within the two-year period.
+4. - If the commission recommends that funds be put in the emerging issues account and those funds are made available through the legislative process, the funds should be available starting July 1, for the same period as other recommended funds.

-o If the funds are not spent for an unexpected and urgent need before the start of the second legislative session within the two-year period, the commission may recommend that they be added to an existing Environmental and Natural Resources Trust Fund project that has a critical need for additional funding to achieve the goals of the project.
+- o Funds are available for recommendation by the commission to address unexpected and urgent needs until they are spent within the appropriation period. - o If the funds are not spent for an unexpected and urgent need before the start of the legislative session prior to the appropriation expiration, the commission may recommend the funds be added to an existing Environmental and Natural Resources Trust Fund project that has a critical need for additional funding to achieve the goals of the project.